Knowledge Base

 IXBRL Accounts CT600

-In your second CT600 return you do not need to attach the IXBRL accounts as they cover the entire period and therefore only need to be attached once.
-This tells HMRC that you have already attached accounts, in the declaration section of your second return set Boxes 80 & 85 to NO and in the reason drop-down list set the reason to 'Submitted with separate return' Once you have done this and set both CT600 returns to ready for filing along with the IXBRL Accounts Filing you are will be able to submit both CT600 to HMRC.
+In your second CT600 return, you do not need to attach the IXBRL accounts as they cover the entire period; therefore, only need to be attached once.
+This informs HMRC that you have already attached your accounts.
+In the declaration section of your second return, set Boxes 80 & 85 to NO and in the reason drop-down list, set the reason to 'Submitted with separate return'.
+Once you have done this and set both CT600 returns to ‘ready for filing along’ with the IXBRL accounts filing, you will be able to submit both CT600 to HMRC.

 Step 4 - Make your submission to HMRC